How To Buy Bitcoin: 4 Simple Steps

 You can store Bitcoin in a hot or cold wallet.
 Hot wallet transactions are quicker, while those in cold wallets have extra steps to maintain security.
-Thus, the latter takes longer, but is more secure.
+The latter takes longer but is more secure.

 Storing your cryptocurrency in a hot wallet means the assets are stored by a provider or trusted exchange in the cloud.
 You can access your Bitcoins through a computer browser or an app.